-According to internal data tracking, 6,848 jobs have been added between 2010 and 2018, and we are projecting that an additional 735 will be added in calendar year 2019 resulting in a total of 7,583.
-This suggests that we will have reached 25% of our goal by the end of 2019, which is one third of the way into the timeline of SomerVision 2030.
-This growth is the result of over 2 million square feet of new commercial, lab, and retail development, 92% of which has occurred in transformational areas.
+According to internal data tracking, 7,491 jobs have been added between 2010 and 2020.
+We’ve reached 25% of our goal in half of the SomerVision timeframe.
+This growth is the result of over 2 million square feet of new commercial, lab, and retail development, of which the vast majority has occurred in transformational areas.

 Job Creation Over Time

 How is it calculated?
 We use industry standards to calculate how many jobs could fit in new development.
 For every 500 square feet of new retail space, we estimate one job has been added.
 For office space, we estimate one job per 200 square feet and for laboratory space, we estimate one job per 440 square feet.
 Each development in the city is tracked for these types of spaces to create our tally of jobs added.